 Lemon Zest and Fresh Raspberries:

 The biggest thing that gives this loaf cake its bright flavor is the lemon zest and the fresh raspberries.
-Lemon zest adds lots of lemony flavor without adding any lemon juice which would add too much acidity.
-Adding a full two tablespoons allows you to avoid adding lemon extract, which can sometimes not taste as real as fresh lemons.
+Lemon zest adds lots of lemony flavor without adding any lemon juice, which would add too much acidity.
+Adding two full tablespoons of lemon zest allows you to avoid adding lemon extract, which can sometimes not taste as real as fresh lemons.

 Lemon Drizzle: